Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Everyone talks about it!

-So don't be caught without these hiking ten essentials in your pack (unless you want your Professional Hiker card to be revoked):
+don't be caught without these hiking ten essentials in your pack unless you want your Professional Hiker card to be revoked when the rangers finally find you ):

 5. Fire starter